 As July is the rainiest month of the year in Kraków, pack a light waterproof windbreaker or umbrella.

-July Festivals and Events in Kraków
+July Events and Things to Do in Kraków

 Kraków really comes to life in July thanks to its many summer festivals and events.
-One of the biggest celebrations is EtnoKraków Festival, a week-long event that combines two music festivals: Euroradio Folk Festival and the Crossroads Festival.
+Outdoors is the place to be during the warmest month of the year.